joshuascan/web-sprint-challenge-advanced-css-and-intro-js/README.md

     3. Avoiding the use of red/green as those are the hardest colors for colorblind people to differentiate, and ensuring that colorfully displayed components have a visual element to go along with them.

 3. How would you explain the concept of a variable to someone new to programming?

+    A variable is a container in javascript that allows us to store and change values that we can then use in our code.

 4. What is the purpose of using functions in code?

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.